sal55/langs/Compilers.md

 It doesn't do other platforms, other than Linux which is only possible via a C backend.

-The following is a rough summary of the various targets of my 'M' ystems language compilers as they evolved over 40+ years.
+The following is a rough summary of the various targets of my 'M' systems language compilers as they evolved over 40+ years.
 The `int` and `real` columns show the widths of those primitive types
 :
 Processor | Bits| OS | `int` | `real` | Pointer size | Year | Comments
 --- | --- | --- | --- | --- | --- | --- | ---